mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Neither side gets the raw exchange.
 Every message is adjusted — expanded, filtered, or framed — so it lands in the right shape for its audience.
 The model gets enriched messages; humans get edited ones.
 That layer of mediation keeps the loop coherent and frames both sides of the exchange for a good experience.

 The latest step moved the user closer to the goal.
-The model senses the task isn’t finished, not intuitively.
-Because the developer has built a progress check into the loop.
-After each turn, the app asks the model to review the transcript and answer:
+The model senses the task isn’t finished — not by intuition, but because the developer built a progress check into the loop.
+After each turn, the app prompts the model:

-> Have you delivered the anticipated outcome?
+> Review the transcript.
+Have you delivered the anticipated outcome?

-That’s autonomy — the essence of an agent: a model governing its own loop.
+Depending on its response, the loop either concludes or continues.
+That’s autonomy — the essence of an agent: a model governing its own progress.

-Once the world is set with tools and a goal, the model doesn’t need step-by-step instructions.
-With minimal guidance in its system prompt, it knows how to use what’s available.
+The model, in a world set with tools and a goal and system-prompt guidance, doesn’t need step-by-step instructions.
+It uses what’s available.
+And the app facilitates by exposing tools and feeding it turns.
-The app just keeps feeding it facts — as a user conversing with ChatGPT continues to feed it additional context — and trusts it to carry the work through to completion.

 ### 🌀 Address Book Lookup